scottlamb/moonfire-nvr/design/schema.md

 must be taken to guarantee consistency and durability.
 Moonfire NVR maintains three invariants about sample files:

-1. `recording` table rows in the `WRITTEN` state have sample files on disk (named by the given UUID) with the indicated size and SHA-1 hash.
+1. `recording` table rows have sample files on disk (named by the given UUID) with the indicated size and SHA-1 hash.
-2. There are no sample files without a corresponding `recording` table row.
+2. There are no sample files without a corresponding `recording` or `reserved_sample_files` table row referencing their UUID.
-3. After an orderly shutdown of Moonfire NVR, all rows are in the `WRITTEN` state, even if there have been previous crashes.
+3. After an orderly shutdown of Moonfire NVR, there are no `reserved_sample_files` rows, even if there have been previous crashes.

 The first invariant provides certainty that a recording is properly stored.
 It would be prohibitively expensive to verify hashes on demand (when listing or